DerKO9/LiveSplit.PersonalRecord/README.md

-# LiveSplit.Leaderboard
+# LiveSplit.PersonalRecord
-LiveSplit component that brings your game's Speedrun.com leaderboard into LiveSplit
+LiveSplit component that tracks your rank on the SRC leaderboard